 Transparency and Personal Information

-All personal data requested and held by the University through the application process will be used in accordance with the Data Protection Principles, at all times, as highlighted within the General Data Protection Regulation (GDPR) and our internal Data Protection Policies and Procedures.
-For information on both our Data Protection and Openness Policies please refer to
+All personal data requested and held by the University through the application process will be used in accordance with Data Protection Principles at all times, as highlighted within the UK General Data Protection Regulation (UK GDPR) and our internal

-The university will only correspond about an application or decision with the applicant, unless when the applicant is under 18 and has provided consent to the University to correspond with a nominated contact (family member, agent, representative).
+The University will only correspond with the applicant about an application or decision, unless the applicant is under 18 and has provided consent to the University to correspond with a nominated contact (family member, agent, representative).

-Cardiff Metropolitan University principle is to ensure that information provided to applicants on courses, facilities, entry requirements and procedures are as detailed and accurate as possible.
+Cardiff Metropolitan University wishes to ensure that information provided to applicants about courses, facilities, entry requirements and procedures are as detailed and accurate as possible.

 It also aims to ensure that all staff are continually trained in admissions procedures and are as polite and helpful as possible.